PostHog/posthog.com/contents/blog/new-pricing.md

 * Events with person profiles enabled cost the same as our old event pricing.
 Existing customers will see a new line item labelled "Person profiles" on their invoice.
 Your price has not gone up.

-* You have total control over when you do or don't include person information on an event.
-LINK TO STUFF HERE
+* You decide when you do or don't include person information on an event.

 ## How much cheaper are the new base events?